François Lumumba: Early life

 François Lumumba was born to Patrice Lumumba and Pauline Kie in Stanleyville (modern Kisangani), Congo, on 20 September 1951.
 At the time, the Congo was a Belgian colony.
 François' family situation was complex.
 His father Patrice was married three times, and his first two marriages had produced no children and had been divorced by the time of François' birth.
 By 1947, Patrice began an extramarital affair with Kie, and they lived together in Stanleyville from 1948.
 Though this relationship proved to be very close and durable, they never married.
 Instead, Lumumba requested his friends and family to arrange a new marriage with a girl from his home region in 1951.
 As it turned out, however, Kie was already pregnant by this time; soon after François' birth, his parents were forced to end their affair due to the arrival of Patrice's third wife, Pauline Opango, in Stanleyville.
 Regardless, Patrice continued to stay in touch with his former girlfriend and eldest son, supporting the two with money.
 Patrice Lumumba's continuing contacts with Kie were a major source of strife within the family.
 Despite Opango's disapproval, Patrice officially acknowledged François as his son, doing so at a time when Opango was visiting her parents in her home village in order to circumvent having to get her legal agreement.

 When he reached school-going age, François began to live with his father's family.
 Patrice –who strongly favored modern education– sent François to a local European school.
 By 1957, the family was living in Léopoldville.
 In June 1960, the Congo became independent and Patrice Lumumba was elected as its first Prime Minister.
 The country quickly fell into a major crisis.
 Amid the upheaval, the Lumumba children faced harassment, resulting in most of them being sent abroad or to relatives for safety.
-François and his younger brother Patrice were brought to Egypt, whose Egyptian President Gamal Abdel Nasser was supportive of their father.
+François and his younger brother Patrice were brought to Egypt, whose President Gamal Abdel Nasser was supportive of their father.
 In September 1960, Prime Minister Lumumba was overthrown and murdered with support by Western powers, including Belgium.
 Afterwards, François' other siblings and his step-mother Pauline Opango also went into exile in Egypt.
 Under the protection of Nasser, the family was moved into a villa in Cairo's Zamalek district, while the Egyptian state paid their school fees.
+Many other Lumumbists also moved to Egypt.
 When Pauline Opango returned to the Congo in 1967, the children stayed behind, with Nasser insisting that they should be allowed to continue their studies.
+Nasser unexpectedly died in 1970, and his successor Anwar Sadat was much less supportive of the sympathizers and relatives of Lumumba, causing many –including François– to leave for Europe.

-François Lumumba spent 32 years in exile in Egypt and various European countries; at some point, he studied at the Economic University of Budapest where he obtained a doctorate.
+At some point, he began to study at the Economic University of Budapest where he obtained an undergraduate degree in 1978.
+Lumumba later studied at the Graduate Institute of International Studies in Geneva.
+Overall, François Lumumba spent 32 years in exile in Egypt and various European countries.
+At some point, he obtained a doctorate.